 In many parts of the country, summertime means high temperatures and high humidity - a combination that can breed large amounts of allergens.
 In particular, dust mite allergen and mold spores thrive in hot, moist environments.
 In this article, we will focus on mold - what it is, how it grows, the health problems it can cause, and what you can do to prevent mold from gaining a foothold in your home.

 Mold is a naturally occurring fungus that is both necessary and useful - outdoors.
-It decays matter such as dead leaves and fallen trees.
+It actively decomposes matter such as dead leaves and fallen trees, playing a crucial biological role in our larger environment.
 But indoors, as we all know, it should be avoided.
-Mold reproduces through invisible spores, which are tiny and light, which makes them an airborne threat.
-If a mold spore lands on a damp surface that provides it with moisture and nourishment, it will grow and reproduce to form colonies.
+Mold reproduces via microscopic spores.
+Tiny and light, mold spores are a ubiquitious airborne threat.
+If a mold spore lands on a damp surface that provides it with moisture and nourishment (cellulose), it will grow and reproduce to form colonies.
 That's when problems start!

 Adverse Health Effects of Indoor Mold

-While most individuals aren't affected by a little bit of accidental mold growth, on some overripe fruit for instance, others can experience the following reactions especially when mold growth is prolific:
+While most individuals aren't affected by exposure to incidental mold growth, on some overripe fruit for instance, others can experience the following reactions especially when mold growth is prolific:

 - Asthma - Mold can trigger asthma symptoms including wheezing, shortness of breath, and coughing.